Food Stamps For Soda: Time To End Billion-Dollar Subsidy For Sugary Drinks?

 When the food stamp program was initiated back in the 1960s, some Americans did not get enough calories.
 Now, "partly thanks to SNAP, calorie and micro-nutrient deficiencies are a far less serious problem," Paarlberg and his co-authors write.
 "But the obesity rate has soared, reaching 39.8 percent in 2015-16."

-So, how might lawmakers change the SNAP program to nudge people towards healthier choices?
-As Congress debates a new farm bill containing billions in SNAP funding, there's an increasing appetite to reform the program, while at the same time preserving the benefits it provides in keeping low-income Americans fed.
+So how might lawmakers change the SNAP program to nudge people toward healthier choices?
+As Congress debates a new farm bill containing billions in SNAP funding, there's an increasing appetite to overhaul the program while at the same time preserving the benefits it provides in keeping low-income Americans fed.

 One idea comes from researchers at the Friedman School of Nutrition Science and Policy at Tufts University and the Harvard T.H.
 Chan School of Public Health.
-In a paper published this month in PLOS Medicine, they've modeled the potential health effects and cost-effectiveness of a few reform approaches.
+In a paper published this month in PLOS Medicine, they've modeled the potential health effects and cost-effectiveness of a few approaches.

-One approach would incentivize the purchase of healthy foods, by offering a 30 percent subsidy for people to buy foods such as fruits and vegetables, nuts, whole grains, and fish.
-"People could still buy less-healthy foods, but they'd get 30 percent less for their dollars," explains Dariush Mozaffarian, dean of the Friedman School.
+One would incentivize the purchase of healthy foods, by offering a 30 percent subsidy for people to buy such things as fruits and vegetables, nuts, whole grains and fish.
+"People could still buy less healthy foods, but they'd get 30 percent less for their dollars," explains Dariush Mozaffarian, dean of the Friedman School.

-The researchers estimate that over the course of a few decades, this approach could lead to billions of dollars in healthcare savings and help prevent hundreds of thousands of cardiovascular events, such as heart attacks.
+The researchers estimate that over the course of a few decades, this approach could lead to billions of dollars in health care savings and help prevent hundreds of thousands of cardiovascular events, such as heart attacks.

 This approach may also help counter critics who argue that SNAP recipients should have the freedom to make their own dietary choices.
-With this approach, "we would preserve choice, but nudge people towards healthier eating."
-Mozaffarian says.
+With this approach, "we would preserve choice, but nudge people towards healthier eating," Mozaffarian says.

-But not everyone's convinced.
+But not everyone is convinced.
 "It really wouldn't work," says Robert Rector, a research fellow at the conservative Heritage Foundation.
 He points out that SNAP recipients use both SNAP benefits and their own money to purchase foods and beverages.
 "People would just use their own money for those [unhealthy] foods."
 Despite his skepticism, Rector says he would support a simpler approach: preventing the use of SNAP benefits to purchase sugary drinks and junk food items.
 "This would be much easier to implement," Rector says.

 Time is tight for Congress to act, and elections are looming.
-It's likely too late in the game to reform the SNAP program during this go-around of farm bill negotiations.
-The bill is re-authorized every five years, and currently there's a bipartisan fight over other controversial provisions, such as work-requirements for SNAP recipients.
+It's likely too late in the game to change the SNAP program during this go-round of farm bill negotiations.
+The bill is reauthorized every five years, and currently there is a bipartisan fight over other controversial provisions, such as work requirements for SNAP recipients.
 For now, the focus is not on improving diet quality.
-But Congress could support pilots or research into the effectiveness of reform proposals.
+But Congress could support pilots or research into the effectiveness of change proposals.

 Credit incentives can work